 Starch is made up of many intrinsic sugar units bonded together.
 It’s found in plant-derived foods such as bread, rice, potatoes, pasta and couscous.
-These provide a slow, steady release of energy throughout the day, and should be part of every meal (see Which carbs and how much?, overleaf).
+These provide a slow, steady release of energy throughout the day, and should be part of every meal.

 Sugar is found naturally in fruit, milk (as lactose) and some veg, but these ‘intrinsic’ sugars don’t count towards our daily sugar maximum of 30g.
 Other forms of sugar are added to food.
 Plus honey, syrup and nectars (such as maple or agave), although natural, fall into the added sugars bracket, just like table sugar and treacle.
 These count towards the daily max.
 Read the truth about sugar in food here.

 Good to Know

 ‘Wholemeal bread has a high GI because of the fine milling of the bread flour to achieve a smooth texture,’ says the BDA’s Helen Bond.
 ‘But it’s still a better choice than white bread for fibre.
 Also, when eaten as part of a meal containing protein and fat, such as wholemeal bread with poached eggs, the overall absorption of the carbs is slowed down, which lessens the impact of their initial high-GI value.’